 What Is A Trust?

-A trust is a legal arrangement through which one person (or an institution, such as a bank or law firm), called a “trustee,” holds legal title to property for another person, called a “beneficiary.”
+A trust is a legal arrangement through which a person (s) (or an institution, such as a bank), called a “trustee,” holds legal title to property for another person, called a “beneficiary.”
 The rules or instructions under which the trustee operates are set out in the trust instrument.
 Trusts have one set of beneficiaries during their lives and another set — often their children — who begin to benefit only after the first group has died.
 The first are often called “life beneficiaries” and the second “remaindermen.”

 There can be several advantages to establishing a trust, depending on your situation.
 Best-known is the advantage of avoiding probate, the court process by which a deceased person’s property is passed to his or her heirs.
-In a trust that terminates with the death of the donor, any property in the trust prior to the donor’s death passes immediately to the beneficiaries by the terms of the trust without requiring probate.
+In a trust that terminates with the death of the Grantor (owner of the Trust), any property in the trust prior to the donor’s death passes immediately to the beneficiaries by the terms of the trust without requiring probate.
 This can save time and money for the beneficiaries.

 Peace of mind is only a call or click away!
 For an Initial Consultation call Estate and Elder Planning by David Wingate at (301) 663-9230 or visit www.davidwingate.com

 David Wingate is an estate planning and elder law attorney at Estate and Elder Planning by David Wingate.
 The Estate and Elder Planning office services clients with powers of attorneys, living wills, Wills, Trusts, Medicaid and asset protection.
 The Elder Law office has locations in Frederick, Washington and Montgomery Counties, Maryland.

 Notice: this Blog is published as a free service of the Estate and Elder Planning by David Wingate.
 The information is for general informational purposes only and does not constitute legal advice.
 For specific questions, please consult with one of our experienced attorneys.
 We encourage you to share this newsletter with anyone you think may be interested.Tags: living trusts